Manual for Tidycode Pl/Sql Formatter version 2.4.2

 -sl lineno tidy lines from this lineno on

-The resultant fiile will not contain lines before line lineno of the original file.
+The resultant file will not contain lines before line lineno of the original file.

 E.g. tpsf -i=h.sql -sl 4